 Renal includes acute tubular necrosis which can result from several different causes.
 Prolonged renal ischemia, sepsis, and nephrotoxins being the most common ones.
 It is worthwhile mentioning that pre-renal injury can convert into renal injury if the exposure to offending factor is prolonged enough to cause cellular damage.

 Post-renal mainly includes obstructive causes which lead to congestion of the filtration system and thus eventually lead to shutting down of the kidneys.
 The most common ones being renal/ureteral calculi, tumors or any urethral obstruction.
 Another noteworthy fact is that a unilateral obstruction may not always present as AKI especially if the obstruction is gradual such as a tumor because a normal working contralateral kidney may be able to compensate for the function of the affected kidney.
-Therefore, most common etiology of post-renal AKI is bladder outlet obstruction.
+Therefore, the most common etiology of post-renal AKI is bladder outlet obstruction.

 AKI is a very commonly seen in patients admitted to the hospital.
 It is often an important factor that contributes to decision to hospitalize for other conditions, if not being the sole reason for hospitalization.
 AKI is one of the most clinically impactful diseases since it affects patient management to a great extent regarding the treatment options for their primary disease.
 Most drugs or procedures that use contrast media may need to delay due to co-existent AKI.
 Most of the drugs are renally excreted, and dosages might need to be adjusted to account for the reduced renal function.
 Sometimes, it may even necessitate frequent monitoring of drug levels, for example, Vancomycin.
 AKI is thus an important contributor to longer hospital stays and patient morbidity.